Bladetrain3r/Magic-Launcher/FAQ.md

 - And in a Docker Container - combine with preset configs for an easy GUI to run test scripts or checks.
 - I'm running it on a Raspberry Pi to launch scripts and check logs.
 A graphical control center for a fileserver without the NAS software bloat.
 - Even using it in my DevOps day job to build out control panels and a few dashboard launcher shortcuts within the dev environment.
+- A fully containerised, freshly installed browser with no persistent data between launches - but with bookmarks via Magic Launcher

 And for fun, I've daisy chained it - launched from Powershell, then used it to launch itself in WSL, then in Docker, then a shortcut to run it remotely with X forwarding on a VM.
 The software equivalent of Displayport->HDMI->DVI->VGA->USB->RJ32.
 But it worked!